sujanavan/DIRWPG/README.md

 # DirWebGen
-Home page genrator based on directory structure of deployment directory
+Home page generator based on structure of deployment directory